wdrbork/allergy-alert/reports/nov22.md

 recipes

 #### Progress and Issues:
-What I did:

-What worked:

-What I learned:
+What I did: I created this report and filled out the summary above for our group.
+I also did a peer review of EasyPrint, but other than that, I did not make much progress on my goals from this past week.

+What worked: Reading issues created from peers helped me understand ways in which we could improve our product, especially when it came to our documentation.

+What I learned: Unfortunately, I did not learn much about creating test cases using Mocha, even though it was my goal for this past week.
+I'm hoping to get back on that once I come back to Seattle after Thanksgiving break.

-Where I had trouble:
+Where I had trouble: I did not have much trouble with anything this past week.

-Where I was blocked:
+Where I was blocked: I left for Spokane (my hometown) this past Saturday, and I have spent a lot of time seeing friends and family since I came back home.
+This has resulted in me spending a lot less time on this project.
+I come back to Seattle Friday night, so I'm hoping to use the weekend to focus on getting some more test cases made and fixing issues related to documentation.

 #### Plans for next week:
 - Do more research on our Mocha test framework